 I also believe that there is an increasing interest in our bodies in the Western world.
-As Daniel Le observed, we are a body-obsessed culture, although not always in the best sense.
+As Dan Le observed, we are a body-obsessed culture, although not always in the best sense.
 People are becoming more aware of their physical body due to traumas of physical, sexual, or substance abuse or chronic illness.
-They are becoming more aware of their emotional body due to sexual confusions in our fast-changing social norms, and in our changing cultural expectations regarding gender roles.
+They are becoming more aware of their emotional body due to sexual confusions as we deal with our fast-changing social norms, and in our changing cultural expectations regarding gender roles.
 They are becoming more interested in health and wellness.
 Membership in gyms and vigorous exercise has proliferated.
-We have models of fit bodies that we cannot approximate; hence our dissatisfaction with our own bodies.
+We idolize models of fit bodies that we cannot approximate; hence our dissatisfaction with our own bodies.

 Therefore I suggest organizing a retreat (perhaps over a weekend) that would focus on the work of the Trinitarian God in our bodies for healing and spiritual empowerment that could have a healing and liberating effect.
 The retreat would feature an exploration of one’s life in the body under the theme of the embodiment of the Trinity in our bodily experiences as God’s creation, as redeemed by Christ, as temple of the Holy Spirit.